catalin0000/kali-build/README.md

 # install.sh

-just run it as root or with sudo...
+just run it from a root terminal

-`sudo bash install.sh`
+`bash install.sh`